 With all of this in mind, do you really want to handicap yourself by using anything other than the best cartridge, rifle, and ammunition?

-When you’re hunting buffalo, you’re literally putting your life, as well as the life of the trackers and your PH on the line, so I don’t think it’s unreasonable to say that you should be doing everything possible to stack the odds as much in your favor as possible.
+When you’re hunting dangerous game, particularly buffalo, you’re literally putting your life, as well as the life of the trackers and your PH on the line, so I don’t think it’s unreasonable to say that buffalo hunters should be doing everything possible to stack the odds as much in their favor as possible.

 To quote an associate of mine: